christinahedges/apertureoptimizer/README.md

 Aperture optimizer helps you find the optimal aperture from a Kepler or TESS Target Pixel File, using `lightkurve`.

+**Warning: Currently not working properly...**

+### TODO:

+Make sure that the penalty is correct to find the best aperture.

 ### Installation

 ```